-Triple-rivet pakkawood handle is ergonomically made for a better grip and maneuverability.
-Make sure you take extra care of the handle to prevent any mold growing.
+The triple-rivet pakkawood handle is ergonomically made for better grip and maneuverability.
+Make sure you take extra care of the handle to prevent any mold from growing.
 Half bolster bluff ensures the safety of your fingers in any situation.

 - Non-stick hollow edge

 - Long blade length

 02. Shun Sora 8″ Chef Knife

 From the heart of Japanese cuisine culture to your kitchen – this authentic Japanese knife is the connection between the entire journey.
 Both appearance and performance make it one of the top choices on our list.

 Every Shun knife is made in Seki city through 100 individual processes.
 This meticulous craftsmanship ensures premium quality for the knife.
 The first impression will be on the blade.

 The metal is heat-treated to make the grains smaller.
 Smaller the grains more reliable the blade.
 Besides, the process also takes out the best properties of the metal.